mate-h/sorosbot.com/README.md

 Machine Learning models for classification and sentiment analysis Arbitrage trading: Intra market and in-market cryptocurrency triangle arbitrage

-Data Sources
+## Data Sources
 https://coinmarketcap.com/api/
 Bot output data - SQLite for Freqtrade
 Web scaped NLP sentiment data, tagged for asset pairs, markets, products, domains, and generic semantic data

-Other Ideas
+## Other Ideas
 Automated approach to Content Publishing with bots to inflate the value of an asset momentarily, or to generate a price difference between markets for a given asset pair.
 It is possible to register to any platform or service that offers a free tier using the following strategy:
-Buy a domain from Google Domains for $12
+- Buy a domain from Google Domains for $12
-Enable email aliases for *@newdomain.com -> infinite verifiable email addresses Buy a phone number on Twilio or SignalWire from $1 - $20 -> infinite verifiable phone numbers Register to free service, if asked, use a prepaid Revolut temporary virtual card and it will not be charged once the service switched to a paid tier
+- Enable email aliases for *@newdomain.com:  infinite verifiable email addresses
+- Buy a phone number on Twilio or SignalWire from \$1 to \$20: infinite verifiable phone numbers
+Register to free service, if asked, use a prepaid Revolut temporary virtual card and it will not be charged once the service switched to a paid tier
-For legal identity verification, it’s possible to buy fake ID documents on the dark web ($$$) -> infinite verifiable identities
+- For legal identity verification, it’s possible to buy fake ID documents on the dark web ($$$) -> infinite verifiable identities

-Applied ML
+## Applied ML
 It is possible to use the OpenAI API to run ML models as a service.
 Possible use cases for applied Machine Learning in the crypto trading domain are:
-Reinforcement Learning and training ML models new models on the databases Create a new model architecture version to improve performance Applied NLP for sentiment analysis of posts, comments, articles and online content

-Read more on OpenAI blog
+Reinforcement Learning and training ML models new models on the databases Create a new model architecture version to improve performance Applied NLP for sentiment analysis of posts, comments, articles and online content - Read more on OpenAI blog.
-Live training custom models using OpenAI Gym in an Nvidia Tesla M60 GPU accelerated environment in Azure Using time series data to predict future asset value with Reinforcement Learning while backtesting Recurrent LSTM models
+- Live training custom models using OpenAI Gym in an Nvidia Tesla M60 GPU accelerated environment in Azure
+- Using time series data to predict future asset value with Reinforcement Learning while backtesting Recurrent LSTM models